 To avoid damaging your speakers and other playback equipment, turn off the power of all related equipment before making the connections.

-Do not use excessive force when handling buttons, switches and controls.
+Do not use excessive force in handling control buttons, switches and controls.
 Do not use solvents such as benzene or paint thinner to clean the unit.
+Wipe off the exterior with soft cloth.